Caramelized Leek and Onion Pasta

 This post may contain affiliate links.
 Please read our disclosure policy.

-If you loved my Viral One Pot French Onion Pasta, this fresh and flavorful twist will be your new go-to!
+If you loved my Viral One Pot French Onion Pasta, this version delivers that same cozy caramelized onion depth with a lighter, lemon-forward finish.

 Why You’ll Love this Recipe